UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw1-impcore-writeup.md

 Keep submitting until your work is complete; we grade only the last submission.
 **Each time you submit you have to submit ALL the files in gradescope.**

-You may also submit extra-tests.imp, which should contain only test code and unit tests (check-expect or check-error).
+You may also submit `extra-tests.imp`, which should contain only test code and unit tests (check-expect or check-error).
 You can run the tests using the Unix command